elibroftw/cpp-vcpkg-cmake-example/README.md

-# C++ Vcpkg Cmake Example
+# C++ Vcpkg CMake Example
-A C++ sample project that is platform and IDE agnostic made possible by using vcpkg and cmake.
+A C++ sample project that is platform and IDE agnostic made possible by using Vcpkg and CMake.

 # Building
 These steps assume you have correctly installed `vcpkg` and `cmake`.